dmis-lab/BioLAMA/README.md

 ### OptiPrompt

 <em>OptiPrompt</em> probes PLMs using embedding-based prompts starting from embeddings of manual prompts.
+The predictions and scores will be logged in '/output'.

 ```
 # TASK=ctd